Publication

 Our yearly retrospective

 Glass Ireland, the GSoI’s new format publication, was launched in 2020 and we are thrilled with the wonderful feedback we have received so far.
 This publication supports the aims of the GSoI: promoting excellence in Irish glass, increasing visibility, advocating for the community, facilitating communication, increasing public appreciation of our craft and developing the international profile of Irish glass.
-Like earlier issues, it will contain a mix of invited content and open call content, bringing together articles on contemporary practice, profiles of emerging makers, exhibition reviews, historical research and current issues relating to glass.
+It contains a mix of invited content and open call content, bringing together articles on contemporary practice, profiles of emerging makers, exhibition reviews, historical research and current issues relating to glass.

 In line with the GSoI theme for the International Year of Glass, an open call for this issue (covering the period July 2021 to May 2022) focused on sustainability.